Snap election

 A snap election is an election that is called earlier than the one that has been scheduled.

-Generally, a snap election in a parliamentary system (the dissolution of parliament) is called to capitalize on an unusual electoral opportunity or to decide a pressing issue, under circumstances when an election is not required by law or convention.
-A snap election differs from a recall election in that it is initiated by politicians (usually the head of government or ruling party) rather than voters, and from a by-election in that a completely new parliament is chosen as opposed to merely filling vacancies in an already established assembly.
-Early elections can also be called in certain jurisdictions after a ruling coalition is dissolved if a replacement coalition cannot be formed within a constitutionally set time limit.
+Snap elections in parliamentary systems are often called to resolve a political impasse such as a hung parliament where no single political party has a majority of seats, when the incumbent prime minister is defeated in a motion of no confidence, to capitalize on an unusual electoral opportunity, or to decide a pressing issue.
+Snap elections are called under circumstances when an election is not required by law or convention.

+A snap election differs from a recall election and by-election in that a completely new parliament is chosen as opposed to merely re-electing individual seats in an already established assembly.

+Early elections can be called in certain jurisdictions after a ruling coalition is dissolved if a replacement coalition cannot be formed within a constitutionally set time limit.
+In some countries a referendum can result in a snap election.

-Since the power to call snap elections (the dissolution of parliament) usually lies with the incumbent, they often result in increased majorities for the party already in power provided they have been called at an advantageous time.
+In countries where the power to call snap elections (the dissolution of parliament) lies with the incumbent head of government (such as a prime minister), they often result in increased majorities for the party already in power provided they have been called at an advantageous time.
 However, snap elections can also backfire on the incumbent resulting in a decreased majority or in some cases the opposition winning or gaining power.
 As a result of the latter cases, there have been occasions in which the consequence has been the implementation of fixed-term elections.

 Americas

 Belize

 According to Section 84 of the Constitution of Belize, the National Assembly must be dissolved "five years from the date when the two Houses of the former National Assembly first met" unless dissolved sooner by the governor-general upon the advice of the prime minister.

-Since Belize gained independence from the British Empire in September 1981, snap elections have been called twice, in 1993 and 2012.
+Since Belize gained independence from the United Kingdom in September 1981, snap elections have been called twice, in 1993 and 2012.
 In March 2015, Belizean Prime Minister Dean Barrow ruled out the possibility of a snap election later in the year.
 In the November 2015 general election, Prime Minister Barrow's United Democratic Party increased its majority by 9 percent as it made Belizean history, forming its third consecutive government.